-- Effortless camping – Pops open in the blink of an eye into a ready-to-use tent, and easy to fold back into a compact form – Abco Pop up tent is ideal for casual camping and accommodates 1-2 people.
+- Effortless set up – Pops open in the blink of an eye into a ready-to-use camping and lounge tent, and easy to fold back into a compact form – Abco Pop up tent is ideal for casual camping and accommodates 1-2 people.
 See our video content for detailed instructions on how to open and close the tent!

 - Double doors – With double doors on both the left and right side, it’s easy to step out from either side.
 Moreover, a combination of inner zippered screen plus outer zippered nylon layer give an ability to easily switch between high breathability and complete privacy.

 - HIGH BREATHABILITY - Our 2 person pop up tent features a mesh window on both the front and back allow for air circulation while the solid nylon flaps over the windows allow for privacy.
 Further, opening the mesh windows allows you to enjoy your surroundings from inside the tent.

 - CARRY BAG & ACCESSORIES - This easy pop up tent comes with a carry bag that's ideal for storage and easy portability.
 It also comes with a small bag for accessories to keep them organized

 Verdict – 9/10 For Ease